ROLLFORWARD_ADVANCED

 AVAILABLE SINCE 6.0

-These additional optional parameters are described in detail below.
+These parameters are described in detail below.

 To learn more about the ROLLFORWARD, please look at the formulas' documentation page where the basic use case of the ROLLFORWARD with one input and 1-3 drivers is shown.